Bellum Jugurthinum: Characters

-The Numids
+The Numidians

 Adherbal

-Adherbal is the eldest of Micipsa's sons, and is therefore Hiempsal's brother and cousin of Jugurtha.
-Unlike his brother's, his role in the story is decidedly important: after Hiempsal's untimely death, in fact, Adherbal is left alone to counter Jugurtha's expansionist aims.
-He is repeatedly defeated in the field by his cousin, without displaying any particular tactical skills; similarly, Sallust gives credit for the resistance of Cirta to the Italics, thus downplaying Adherbal's role there as well.
-He thus appears naive and inexperienced when compared to his rival Jugurtha, who already had experience.
-The words that Adherbal speaks addressed to the senators turn out to be important: the Numidian in fact tries to receive Rome's help by appealing to some of the ideals - primarily that of fides - relatable to the mos maiorum: they go unheeded precisely because of the corruption and greed of the nobilitas and the moral crisis of Rome.
-Similarly, Adherbal also points out how Jugurtha's acts constituted an offense against the Roman maiestas, but the senate nevertheless refused to intervene on his behalf, convinced by Jugurtha's own gifts.
-Rather than prone to plots and intrigue, therefore, Adherbal appears to be a ruler dedicated to a policy of peaceful coexistence, which cannot subsist in the face of Jugurtha's duplicity and the corruption of the senate.
+Adherbal was the eldest of Micipsa's sons and therefore is Hiempsal's brother and cousin of Jugurtha.
+After Hiempsal's death, Adherbal was left alone to counter Jugurtha's expansionist aims.
+He is repeatedly defeated in the field by his cousin Jugurtha, without displaying any particular tactical skills.
+Similarly, Sallust gives credit for the resistance of Cirta to the Italians, downplaying Adherbal's role there as well.
+He thus may appear naive and inexperienced when compared to his rival Jugurtha, who already had experience.
+Adherbal's address to the Roman Senate tries to receive Rome's help by appealing to some of the ideals - primarily that of fides and the mos maiorum.
+Sallust states that his words go unheeded precisely because of the corruption and greed of the nobilitas and the moral crisis of Rome.
+Similarly, Adherbal also points out how Jugurtha's acts constituted an offence against the Roman maiestas.
+The senate nevertheless refused to intervene on his behalf, bribed by Jugurtha's gifts.
+Rather than being prone to plots and intrigue, Sallust portrays Adherbal to be a ruler dedicated to a policy of peaceful coexistence, which cannot subsist in the face of Jugurtha's duplicity and the corruption of the senate.